 At this point, you’re probably wondering, what’s the point of having boiler cover if I have a manufacturer warranty?
 Your boiler’s manufacturer warranty is only there in case the boiler runs into a fault or breaks down within a certain number of years, but with more terms and conditions applied.
 For example, if your boiler breaks down due to issues found in other areas of your central heating system, this may not be covered under your warranty.
 With that in mind, you’d have to pay a possibly large sum of money to repair your boiler, not to mention paying extra for your annual service visit.
-Boiler cover, in turn, ensures that you are covered for all boiler faults and breakdowns, without the need to pay for an annual boiler service visit as that is included.
-You’ll also get access to a 24/7 helpline, unlimited call-outs, and the added bonus of repairs to your controls should they develop a fault.
+Boiler cover, in turn, ensures that you are covered for all boiler faults and breakdowns, without the need to pay for an annual boiler service visit as that is usually included ( but not always).

 Boiler cover vs Central heating cover

 If you’re deciding on the cover you’d like to get for your home, it’s important to know the difference between boiler cover and central heating cover.
 Boiler cover is solely there to protect your boiler and controls, whereas central heating cover applies for your entire central heating system (your boiler, controls, pipework, cylinder, and much more).
 Central heating system cover is typically referred to as boiler and heating cover as it covers more than just the boiler.